jonasrotter/mlops-demo-v1/README.md

 # mlops-demo

-This repo shows some introduction examples to Azure Machine Learning and a simple MLOps implemenation for automating model training and deployment.
+This repo shows a simple MLOps implementation for automating model training and deployment.

 ## Setup & Demo Flow